songjun-wu/eco_iso_sylka/Documentation/source/Install.rst

 The following page contains information on how to compile the latest version of |ech2o|-iso, whose executable is ``ech2o_iso``.

 The current version of |ech2o|-iso does not have a configure script.
-The Makefile has been generated for the gnu c++ compiler and does not check for dependencies.
+The Makefile has been generated for the gnu C++ compiler and does not check for dependencies.
 MINGW or CYGWIN is necessary to compile in Windows.

 |ech2o|-iso uses PCRASTER as data pre- and post-processor.
 Please install PCRASTER free of charge from `here <http://pcraster.geo.uu.nl/downloads/latest-release/>`_.
-Note that PCRaster is not natively supported on Mac architectures, but can (theoritically) be built from source, see `here <http://pcraster.geo.uu.nl/pcraster/4.1.0/doc/pcraster/build.html>`_.
+Note that PCRaster is not natively supported on Mac architectures, but can (theoretically) be built from source, see `here <http://pcraster.geo.uu.nl/pcraster/4.1.0/doc/pcraster/build.html>`_.

 1. Dependencies